 Preventing Chargebacks Is All About Being Proactive

 At the same time, chargeback fraud on the part of dishonest consumers is a growing problem.
-It’s currently too easy for a dishonest customer to claim that they never authorized a purchase while quietly keeping the goods they’ve essentially received for free.
 As a consumer protection measure, the existing chargeback system today doesn’t adequately take the possibility of customer-based fraud into account.
 With consumer-based fraud on the rise, however, we can only hope that the credit card associations will modify their chargeback policies in the near future to deal with this problem.